 [Source: IMDB.com]

 You probably wouldn't recognize Lee Arenberg (pictured above right in makeup) when he played Tellarite Ambassador Gral (twice) aboard Star Trek: Enterprise on UPN.
-The actor also boasts guest starring appearances in Martians Go Home, Class of 1999, Star Trek: Deep Space Nine, RoboCop 3, Star Trek: The Next Generation, Waterworld, Lois & Clark: The New Adventures of Superman, Project: ALF, The Apocalypse, and Star Trek: Voyager.
+The actor also boasts guest starring appearances in Martians Go Home, Class of 1999, Star Trek: Deep Space Nine, RoboCop 3, Star Trek: The Next Generation, Waterworld, Lois & Clark: The New Adventures Of Superman, Project: ALF, The Apocalypse, and Star Trek: Voyager.
 Arenberg was born on this day in 1962.

 [Source: IMDB.com]